-We have all experienced telling a child not to do something and getting the “why not” response.
 Here are some SMART TIPS that have been specially written for 8-14 year olds that you may find helpful when explaining potential dangers to your child:

 - SAFE – Staying safe involves being careful and not giving out your name, address, mobile phone no., school name or password to people online.

 - MEETING someone you have contacted in cyberspace can be dangerous.
 Only do so with your parent’s/carer’s permission, and then when they can be present.

 - ACCEPTING e-mails or opening files from people you don’t really know or trust can get you into trouble – they may contain viruses or nasty messages.

 - RELIABLE – Someone online maybe lying about who they are, and information you find on the Internet may not be reliable.